geoffmcl/test-console/README.md

 I have called it a mess, on a mess, on a mess... maybe it is worse than that!

-There are two apps -
+There are three apps -

  1. test-con1 - a standard windows console app, where such io redirection works fine, perfectly...
  2. test-con2 - a standard windows windows app, where redirection is **broken**!
+ 3. test-locale - console app to show active language

 That is what more **mess** needs be added to test-con2 to make it work somewhat similar to test-con1, at least as far as stdout and stderr are concerned...

 There is also a small library, sprtf, to log output to a file and stdout...